-By default, we use https://archive.apache.org/dist/spark/ to download the built-in Spark or use https://archive.apache.org/dist/flink/ to download the built-in Flink release package, but if you find it hard to reach, or the downloading speed is too slow, you can define the spark.archive.mirror or flink.archive.mirror property to a suitable Apache mirror site.
-For instance, build/mvn clean package -Pmirror-cn
+By default, we use https://archive.apache.org/dist/ to download the built-in release packages of engines, such as Spark or Flink.
+But sometimes, you may find it hard to reach, or the download speed is too slow, then you can define the apache.archive.dist by -Pmirror-cdn to accelerate to download speed.
+For example,

+'''

+build/mvn clean package -Pmirror-cdn

+'''